5 April 2023

 Late for School?

-If you have students who arrive late for school please sign them in at the office on the Ipad and ensure they collect a late slip to hand to their teacher.
+If you have students who arrive late for school please ensure they come through the front office to get a late slip.
 This will update the system and ensure that you do not receive a text message advising that they are absent from school.

 Connect